ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.myenergi/README.md

 Adapter for Myenergi devices

-## Loginablauf:

-Die Myenergie Hub Seriennummer und den API Key eingeben Die Seriennummern findet man unter anderem unter https://myaccount.myenergi.com/ auf dem Tab "myenergi products" Dort muss auch ein API Key für den Hub generiert werden.
-Dazu auf "Advanced" klicken, Key generieren

-## Fragen und Diskussionen
+## Login:

+Enter the Myenergie Hub serial number and API key
+The serial numbers can be found at https://myaccount.myenergi.com/ under the “myenergi products” tab.
+An API key for the hub must also be generated there.
+To do this, click on “Advanced” and generate key

+## Questions and discussions

 <https://forum.iobroker.net/topic/60175/test-myenergi-adapter>